syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 N>`ResourceGroupType` property value is `None` no resource view displayed in schedule even resource added using the `ResourceCollection` property in scheduler.

-## Resource Grouping type in day,week,work week views.
+## Resource Grouping types

-You can group the resource order by `Date` or order by `Resource` using the `ResourceGroupType` property of `SfScheduler` in day,week,work week views.
+You can group the resource order by `Date` or order by `Resource` using the `ResourceGroupType` property of `SfScheduler`.

+N>You can group the resource only in day,week,work week views.

 ### Resource